-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou ia iliciaae wait-ilo C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 2335 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1080 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 361 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0